 Symptoms of Diabetes Mellitus Type 1

-The pathophysiology of type 1 DM is an autoimmune reaction that leads to the destruction of beta cells of the islets of Langerhans in the pancreas, which are responsible for the production of insulin.
-When 80–90 % of beta cells are destroyed, then only the first symptoms of type 1 diabetes can be identified.
-Stressful situations can accelerate the onset of the disease which was not acute before.
+The pathophysiology of type-1 DM is an autoimmune reaction.
+It leads to the destruction of insulin producing beta cells of the islets of Langerhans in the pancreas.
+Only after 80–90 % of the beta cells are destroyed, the first symptoms of type 1 diabetes can be identified.
+Stressful situations can accelerate the onset of the disease, leading to an acute condition.

 As diabetes is only symptomatic when 80-90% of beta cells are destroyed, the onset of the disease is often sudden and dramatic.
-Noticeable symptoms are weight loss, polydipsia, and polyuria.
-Due to the absence of insulin hormone, the serum glucose level is greatly increased because glucose needs insulin to enter into the cells.
-Normally kidneys completely reabsorb the filtered glucose and glucose is not excreted in urine.
-But as serum glucose concentration rises to 180 mg/dl (10 mmol/l) and above, the renal threshold is exceeded, and glucose passes into urine via the kidney.
+Noticeable symptoms are weight loss, polydipsia and polyuria.
+Due to the absence of insulin hormone, the serum glucose level is greatly increased as glucose needs insulin to enter into the cells.
+Normally, the kidneys completely reabsorb the filtered glucose, and it is not excreted in the urine.
+But as serum glucose concentration rises over 180 mg/dl (10 mmol/l), the renal threshold is exceeded, and glucose passes into the urine via the kidney.

 In addition, there may appear unspecific symptoms of the disease, such as malaise, fatigue, anorexia, amenorrhea, impotence problems and dehydration (exsiccosis).
-Also, consequential harm caused by diabetes already gets apparent in the subsequent course of the disease.
-Dry skin, pruritus, muscle cramps, delayed wound healing and visual disturbances are the first indications of the progress of the disease.
+Consequential harm caused by diabetes becomes apparent in the subsequent course of the disease.
+Dry skin, pruritus, muscle cramps, delayed wound healing and visual disturbances are the first indications of the progress of diabetes.

-In emergency cases, type 1 diabetics may present with life-threatening metabolic acidosis, known as diabetic ketoacidosis.
-Due to insulin deficiency, the serum glucose cannot be utilized and the fatty acids are transformed into ketone bodies, which can enter the cells independently of insulin and are utilized for energy purposes.
-However, ketone bodies are acidic in nature, and their excessive accumulation causes the blood pH to decrease leading to metabolic acidosis.
+In emergency cases, type-1 diabetics may present with life-threatening metabolic acidosis, known as diabetic ketoacidosis.
+Due to insulin deficiency, the serum glucose cannot be utilized, and the fatty acids are transformed into ketone bodies.
+These can enter the cells independently of insulin and are utilized for energy purposes.
+However, ketone bodies are acidic in nature, and their excessive accumulation causes the blood pH to decrease, leading to metabolic acidosis.

-Patients with diabetic ketoacidosis present initially with nausea, vomiting, dehydration, and abdominal pain.
-The metabolic acidosis may lead to disturbed breathing pattern called Kussmaul breathing, in which patient takes rapid, shallow breaths in order to hyperventilate, decreasing the carbon-dioxide levels as a compensatory mechanism.
-Further, the ketone bodies are composed of acetoacetate, beta-hydroxybutyrate, and their spontaneous breakdown product, acetone.
+Patients with diabetic ketoacidosis initially present with nausea, vomiting, dehydration and abdominal pain.
+Metabolic acidosis may lead to disturbed breathing pattern (Kussmaul breathing), where the patient takes rapid, shallow breaths in order to hyperventilate, decreasing the carbon-dioxide levels as a compensatory mechanism.
+Further, the ketone bodies are composed of acetoacetate, beta-hydroxybutyrate and their spontaneous breakdown product, acetone.
 For this reason, patients presenting with diabetic ketoacidosis may have an acetone-like smell in their breath and urine.